How to Use a Torque Wrench

 With a torque wrench and the manufacturer’s torque value in hand, the problem is solved: A “clicker” torque wrench makes an audible click when you’ve reached the set torque, and with a “beam”-style wrench, you just watch the scale and stop at the right number.

-Step 2: What to Look for in a Torque Wrench
+What to Look for in a Torque Wrench

-You’ll have to spend close to $100 to get a pro-quality 1.27cm drive clicker-style torque wrench.
+You’ll have to spend close to $100 to get a pro-quality ½-inch drive clicker-style torque wrench.
 Sure, it’s a lot more than for a cheapo wrench.
 But at least you’ll be getting a wrench that’ll hold its calibration longer.
 Better yet, most of these wrenches carry at least a one-year warranty and can be recalibrated and repaired after the warranty period.

 A bending beam (aka “deflecting beam”) torque wrench holds its calibration forever if you don’t drop it.
-I’ve owned this one for 30 years, and it still works fine.
+I’ve owned one for 30 years, and it still works fine.
 You can buy them at home centres and online.
 The downside to a bending beam wrench: You must view the scale from directly above the needle.
 That’s hard to do when you’re using it in close quarters or at an angle.

 You can find economy clicker-style torque wrenches at most home centres and online.
 They work well if you just need a torque wrench for a single tightening project.
 But economy torque wrenches don’t hold their calibration very long, and most calibration services won’t recalibrate them.
 Consider it a disposable “one-project” tool.

-Step 3: Set the Torque
+Set the Torque